coinus/Wallet/iOS/Wallet_Core/README.md

 # CoinUs Wallet Core Module for iOS.

+Basic architecture used in CoinUs Wallet for iOS.

 | File Name  | Description |
 |:----------:|-------------|
 |`ETHClient.swift` | Ethereum client for wallet |